perforce/helix-authentication-service/README.md

 account by id `12345` will give you Johnny; requesting another account by id `67890` will also give you Johnny.
 The account password is similarly meaningless as any value is accepted.
 The only constant is the email address, which is what the login extension uses to assert a valid user.
+The docker container for p4d has a user set up with this email address already.

+## SAML Sample Data

+The saml-idp test service has exactly one user whose email is `saml.jackson@example.com` and has no password at all -- just click the **Sign On** button to log in.
+The docker container for p4d has a user set up with this email address already.

 ## Testing with Okta